 The V6 shared the V8’s basic architecture, including the aluminum engine’s 90-degree bank angle.
-That was expedient, but left the Fireball engine with certain basic design problems.
+That was expedient, but left the Fireball engine with certain intrinsic design problems.
 V6 engines are inherently unbalanced, with a secondary couple that causes the engine to twist and/or rock end to end.
-Completely eliminating that imbalance requires either a counter-rotating balance shaft turning at twice the speed of the crankshaft or something exotic in the way of counterweights.
+Eliminating that imbalance requires either a counter-rotating balance shaft turning at twice the speed of the crankshaft or something exotic in the way of counterweights.
 Using a 90-degree vee (rather than the 60-degree bank angle common to most modern V6s) significantly increases the magnitude of the coupling force.

 Furthermore, because the Fireball’s crankshaft was derived from the V8’s, it had only three throws, which provided uneven firing intervals that alternated between 150 and 90 degrees of crankshaft rotation.
 (A six-throw crank allowing even, 120-degree firing intervals was judged too expensive.)
 In partial compensation, the unusual cross-bank firing order improved breathing, so Turlay, Studaker, and the development team eventually decided to accept the odd-fire crank and concentrate on isolating the rocking motions with softer engine mounts and a heavier flywheel.
 These efforts were successful enough that the engine’s vibration was not readily apparent to the driver or passengers, although the soft mounts and some additional engine compartment sound deadening couldn’t disguise another side effect of the uneven firing intervals: an odd loping sound at idle.

-The earliest prototypes of the Fireball V6 were aluminum, but the production engine reverted to cast iron, which was cheaper and quicker to cast and eliminated the need for cylinder liners.
+The earliest prototypes of the Fireball V6 were aluminum, but the production engine reverted to cast iron, which was easier to cast and eliminated the need for cylinder liners.
 Bore and stroke were increased, giving a total displacement of 198 cu. in.
 (3,235 cc).
-By taking advantage of of recent developments in high-precision “thinwall” casting techniques, Buick was able to hold the cast iron engine’s weight penalty to only 50 lb (23 kg).
+By taking advantage of recent developments in high-precision “thinwall” casting techniques, Buick was able to hold the cast iron engine’s weight penalty to only 50 lb (23 kg).
 The V6 was less powerful than the V8, making 135 gross horsepower (101 kW) and 205 lb-ft (278 N-m) of torque, but had better fuel economy and was significantly less expensive to manufacture.

 The V6 became standard on base Specials for 1962, earning Motor Trend‘s Car of the Year Award.
 While the V6 was cheaper to produce than the V8, a 1962 Special V6 was actually only $26 cheaper than an equivalent V8-powered ’61, which wasn’t a vast amount of money even at the time.
 Nonetheless, roughly one-third of all Special buyers opted for the Fireball engine, which promised to be more economical and less troublesome than the V8.